yunjay/yunjay/markdowns/paintingsByYJ.md

 # Paintings by me

-All paintings are Oil on Canvas.
+All paintings are oil on canvas.

 ## Lady and an Umbrella
 <img src="../images/umbrella2.jpg" width=80% height=80%>